 intended) high and dry.

-Olympic organizations are BIG BUSINESS MACHINES that attract corporations like CocaCola,
+BIG BUSINESS MACHINES that attract corporations like CocaCola,

 McDonald's, Wal*Mart, etc. Consequently, VANOC (Vancouver Organizing